ChoRenSha68k Development Notes

 Unfortunately, there are some subtle differences between the two versions.
 First and foremost, because the Windows version lacks an internal bug that was present in the x68k version, the replays don’t work correctly in the Windows version.
 The frame rate is also different between the two versions, with the original running at 55fps, and the Windows version running at 60fps.
 The Windows port also has no slowdown, making the game a lot harder.

 The music was composed by Ruzarin.
 Back then Ruzarin worked at a fast pace, churning out a completed, quality track like this once every couple days.
-At just that time, FM sound was starting to disappear from game centers, and you could hear many an impassioned cry from FM lovers: “give us more!”
+FM sound was just starting to disappear from game centers, and you could hear many an impassioned cry from FM lovers: “give us more!”

 Looking back on ChoRenSha68k